 Some whole home surge protectors will only protect your home when the voltage reaches dangerous, fire-causing levels.
 At these levels, appliances and electronics would be destroyed and it could even cause an electrical fire.
 Lower voltage surges can still damage some appliances.

 For example, a whole house surge protector might cap out at a volt protection rating (VPR) of 700 volts.
 A point-of-use surge protector that you plug into your outlet can block surges between 127 volts and 400 volts.
 120-volt electronics can fry with even a small surge.

 When in doubt, use both.

 Unfortunately, these power strip or plug-in surge protectors cannot handle the massive surges that a whole house protector can.
 Some point-of-use surge protectors can overheat and even catch on fire if a surge comes through that is higher than their VPR.
 That is why the best defense is to have both.
 A whole-house surge protector to block the large voltage boosts and a few point-of-use protectors for your expensive and sensitive electronics.

 You can also buy a whole house surge protector that has a lower VPR.
 The lower the voltage protection rating, the smaller the gate is for electricity to enter your home.
 You don’t need more electricity than is required to safely run your appliances.
 So, ask your electrician about a whole house surge protector with a lower VPR.

 How much does a whole house surge protector cost?

 The device itself can range in cost from $100 to $400 dollars depending on the brand, complexity and VPR rating.
-For the surge protector, plus installation from a licensed electrician, you can expect to pay between $300 and $750.
+For the surge protector, plus installation from a licensed electrician in Edmonton, you can expect to pay between $300 and $750.

 There is a range because there are some factors that determine the cost.
 These factors include the specific surge protector you buy, the warranty it comes with, whether you have a subpanel or not and the contractor you hire.